cguenther0929/hygrometer_esp32_c3/README.md

 * v0.0.9 --  Code compiles and seems to run okay on B02 HW.
 The LED is blinking and the console can be accessed.

 *v0.1.0 -- Code compiles and I2C functions seem to be working.
 Will need to update the routine for how temp data is grabbed (grab while making the RH measurement).
 Choosing a sensor is working well, too.

+*v0.1.1 -- Code compiles.
+The temperature and humidity values can be read reliably.